RujhaanTaneja/Personalized-Learning-Assistant/README.md

 Use of Pathway library is extensive and most of the functions used are inbuilt functions of pathway library
 You may visit them by https://github.com/pathwaycom/pathway

+I have created all the pipelines seperately to simplify in further additions
+# Future Prospects
+We are planning to integrate this assistant with google drive so that it extracts files in real-time from the drive
+### Keep checking out this repo in future for new features